DGarg375/Turing-Assembly/README.md

 The input will be a '^' followed by a list of instructions, each followed by a ':', such as ^L00000110:Mx:L00000111:My:A:Mx:L00001001:My:A:

-    The above program does the following:
+    The above assembly program does the following:

         i. load the value 6 into z and move it into x.